Water Main Extension Policy, Procedures and Requirements

 1) ISDS facilities shall be installed as far away as possible from water supply lines.

-2) The RI Department of Environmental Management’s rules and regulations, section SD3.05, pertaining to minimum horizontal distances between the parts of an individual sewerage disposal system and water supply lines must be satisfied.
-SD3.05 (Dec.
-1, 1980) requires the following minimum clearances from water mains and water services:
+2) The RI Department of Environmental Management’s Rules establishing Minimum Standards Relating to Location, Design, Construction and maintenance of on-site Wastewater Treatment Systems, pertaining to minimum horizontal distances between the parts of an individual sewerage disposal system and water supply lines must be satisfied.
+SD3.05 Table 22.1 (June 27, 2016) requires the following minimum clearances from water mains and water services:

-a) Distribution box, dosing tank, septic tank – 10 feet
+a) Building sewer, distribution box, dosing tank, pump tank, septic tank, septic tank effluent pipe – 10 feet

 1) Water mains shall be located a minimum of ten feet horizontally from any existing or proposed sanitary sewer and five feet horizontally from any existing or proposed storm sewer.
 The distance shall be measured from edge of pipe to edge of pipe.